EOS-Nation/auditor.bos/README.md

 -   The `cand` account performing the action is authorised to do so.
 -   The candidate is currently registered as a candidate.
--   The requestedpay is not more than the requested pay amount.

 ##### Parameters:

-     cand          - The account id for the candidate nominating. requestedpay  - A string representing the asset they would like to be paid as auditor.
+     cand          - The account id for the candidate nominating.

 ##### Post Condition: